leviathansecurity/TunnelVision/README.md

 ## **Data flow for a VPN working normally without malicious DHCP routes**
 ![Dataflow no leaks](images/Dataflow-VPN-connected-no-leaks.png)

+Below are the steps from the diagram in as much detail as we could reasonably provide.
+We feel it could be useful to a future security researcher or a developer trying to understand the technology, so we are including it for their benefit.
+1. An application process sends a payload to a socket it creates.
+2. The socket formats the payload into a packet and sends it to the routing table to determine which interface it should be sent through.
+3. The routing table determines that the packet should be sent through tun0.
+4. The routing table sends the packet to the firewall.
+5. The firewall rules allow the packet to continue to tun0.
+6. The network interface serializes the packet and writes it into a file descriptor at /dev/net/tun in userland.
+7. The VPN client process reads the unencrypted raw bytes of the packet in the file descriptor.
+8. The VPN process creates an encrypted payload and sends it to a socket the VPN made.
+9. The socket formats the payload into a packet that is bound for the VPN’s server and sends it to the routing table to determine which interface it should be sent through.
+10. The routing table determines that the packet must be sent over the wlan0 interface.
+11. The routing table sends the packet to the firewall.
+12. The firewall rules determine that the outbound packet may continue using wlan0.
+13. The network interface transfers the packet to its Wi-Fi driver.
+14. The Wi-Fi driver sends the VPN-bound packet to the physical network interface card (NIC).
+15. The packet is sent across the internet to the VPN server.
+16. The VPN server sends a packet in response back to the physical NIC.
+17. The NIC sends the response packet to the Wi-Fi driver.
+18. The Wi-Fi driver delivers the response packet to wlan0.
+19. The response packet is sent to the firewall.
+20. The firewall rules allow the packet to continue.
+21. The packet is returned to the VPN socket.
+22. The socket receives the packet and sends the packet’s encrypted payload to the VPN client process.
+23. The VPN client process decrypts the payload and writes the unencrypted raw bytes of the response packet to the file descriptor.
+24. The tun0 interface deserializes the bytes from the file descriptor and formats it into a packet.
+25. The tun0 interface sends the packet to the firewall.
+26. The firewall rules allow the packet to continue.
+27. The packet is returned to the socket opened by the user’s application process.
+28. The payload from the packet is returned to the application process.

 ## **Data flow for when an attacker is pushing 121 routes without a host firewall setting enabled, creating a leak.**
 ![Dataflow no leaks](images/Malicious-DHCP-route-successful-leak.png)